Listen to this page’s content

 How Much Xanax Does It Take To Overdose?

-The amount of Xanax to overdose varies depending on the person’s tolerance, health, age, gender and length of the ingestion period.
+The amount of Xanax to overdose varies depending on the person’s, health, age, gender and length of the ingestion period.

 For otherwise healthy adults, the maximum daily dose of Xanax is not to exceed more than 4mg.
 In extreme cases, physicians sometimes may prescribe 10 mg a day.
 Based on 10mg being an extreme dosage anything even close to 10mg, would be considered in the “danger zone” for an overdose.